 Blockchain emerged in the late 2000s because that was when bandwidth dropped to the point that the solution became economically viable.
 A one megabyte block every 10 minutes just wasn’t practical on consumer internet connections before about 2008-2009.
 Bitcoin emerged when it did because there was not point releasing it earlier.
-For all we know Satoshi Nakamoto was sitting on the Bitcoin from 2010 or earlier, quietly improving the solution, until they thought the time was right.
+For all we know Satoshi Nakamoto was sitting on the Bitcoin from 2000, quietly improving the solution, until they thought the time was right.

 Blockchain failed because it is a very particular solution, a very creative solution, to a particular problem.
 More over, it’s also only part of any solution.
 The catch cry that “Blockchain is more secure”, for example, ignores the fact that security is an attribute of the system and not the individual technologies.
 The reason that Bitcoin’s ledger has never been hacked has more to do with the many other soft targets around the ledger than any inherent invulnerability in the ledger itself.
-If we look at fraud and theft in the banking sector, it would be challenging to find a crime due to someone hacking (and so changing) a bank’s general ledger, or account databases even.
+If we look at fraud and theft in the banking sector, it would be challenging to find a crime due to someone hacking a bank’s general ledger, or account databases even.

 Blockchain failed because it was a solution, and not a new technical capability.
 The use cases proposed for Blockchain—other than Bitcoin—were typically already solved (making Blockchain an expensive while worse performing alternative), or represented unsolved joint-action challenges that technology can’t help us with.